 And there’s different family cultures, including notions of humour.
 Ron’s Dad lived with us for many years and I had to get used to his quirks.
 Now Ron sometimes thinks my Mum’s being serious when I know she’s not!

 ‘With babies, life makes sense’

 Since leaving work, your son and his wife have had their first child – your first biologically-connected grandbaby, even though you’ve been Nan to several other grandchildren.
 Would you like to share a little about what it means to you to spend time with Bonnie?

 It feels great.
-Bonnie’s middle name is June, in honour of Mum, which is wonderful – it shows that continuity of love in our family.
-When we’re looking after Bonnie, we need to keep a look out both ways.
-Since Bonnie became mobile, we’ve been careful with Mum’s medication; on the other hand there can be toys on the ground that Mum might not see.
+Bonnie’s middle name is June, in honour of Mum, which is wonderful – it shows the continuity of love in our family.
+When we’re looking after Bonnie, we need to keep a lookout both ways.
+Since Bonnie became mobile, we’ve been careful with Mum’s medication; on the other hand, there can be toys on the ground that Mum might not see.